By Glen C. Strathy

 Geralt refuses Renfri's offer, just as he did Stregobor's, and for similar reasons.
 Instead, he tries to convince Renfri to give up her desire for revenge.
 He even tries to hypnotize her using a magic amulet, which seems to work.
 Renfri promises to leave town without killing Stregobor and initiates a sexual tryst with Geralt.

-The next morning, after Renfri has left, Geralt receives some information from the Alderman that makes him realize Renfri lied about leaving town.
+The next morning, Geralt receives some information from the Alderman that makes him realize Renfri lied about leaving town.
 Renfri has had a plan all along to end the standoff using a tactic called “the Tridam ultimatum.”
 Her men will seize hostages at the crowded market and kill them one by one until Stregobor leaves his tower, at which point Renfri can take her revenge on him.
 Due to the King's letter, the Alderman is powerless to intervene until a crime has been committed – at which point it will be too late to prevent a mass murder.
 Geralt realizes he must stop Renfri's men before the market opens.

 Okay, that's the basic four-part structure.
 Now let's go a step deeper.